 PPE is normally considered to be the last resort and only applicable when more effective control measures are either insufficient or not reasonably practicable in achieving a satisfactory work situation.
 At times PPE needs to be implemented initially while longer term, more appropriate controls are researched, designed and implemented.
 It is preferable that PPE does not remain as a long term solution.
 Careful consideration must be given to the choice of the PPE device.
 It is important that the protection is effective and comfortable; most personal protective equipment is not comfortable for extended use.
 Regular maintenance is vital for many types of PPE if effective protection is be obtained.
-PPE management programmes need to be adopted whenever the option of PPE use is deemed necessary, and very pro-active ongoing support to the programme will be required.
-Note too that the expectations around PPE effectiveness are all too often greater than the reality so 'real world' protection factors should be looked at rather than manufacturers claims.
+PPE use is deemed necessary, and very pro-active ongoing support to the programme will be required.
+Note too that the expectations around PPE effectiveness are all too often greater than the reality so 'real world" protection factors should be looked at rather than manufacturers claims.